JakeWendling/SolarPanelEfficiencyCalculator/README.md

 The data used in this project is located in the folder called "Data" where it contains five json files, 4 files are data from 4 different cities in texas Austin, Dallas, Houston and San Antonio.
 In this folder you are also going to get Solar json file where all the solar data will be located and a dumb rdb file.

 ## Installation
+To set up this project, follow these steps: clone the repository and make a new directory to hold the data.
+$ cd /path/to/project
+$ python main.py